Help (FAQ) - Frequently Asked Questions

 - Sponsoring my petition?
 How?

 - Premium services.
-How much does it cost?
+What are they?
+How much do they cost?
 Where is the service I paid for?

 - How do I send my petition to the target?
 How long do petitions stay active?
 Who sends the petition to the petitionee (target)?
+How do I contact my supporters?
 How do I close my petition?

 - Donate to GoPetition.
 How?